EPS: A New Way to Get Your Medicines and Appliances

-Our Practice is planning to offer patients the facility to view areas of their records online.
+Our Practice is planning to offer patients the facility to view areas of their record online.
 The areas patients will be able to access will include a summary of information relating to medications, allergies and adverse reactions.
 As well as viewing this information, there will be the facility to download and print it.
 The Practice is expanding online access to include the detailed coded record, allowing patients to view coded entries within their record.

 In addition to online access to a summary of medical records by 31st March 2015, the NHS requires the Practice to have: